dikeshchouhan1/DevTinder_Frontend/README.md

 - bulid the user card on feed
 - Edit profile feature
 - Show Tost Message on save of profle
+- New page -See all my connections
-- See all my connection
+- New page -See all my connection Requests